giomarini/WNV_spring_Europe/README.md

 -script_for_analysis: R code to carry out the analysis and make the plots;

--Europe_nuts: this folder contains the shapefiles (publicly available from Eurostat https://ec.europa.eu/eurostat/web/gisco/geodata/reference-data/administrative-units-statistical-units/nuts) to create the map of Europe.
+-Europe_nuts: this folder contains the shapefiles (publicly available from Eurostat https://ec.europa.eu/eurostat/web/gisco/geodata/reference-data/administrative-units-statistical-units/nuts) to create the map of Europe;

+-Marini WNV Europe: preprint of the study.

 Original ECDC datasets were retrieved on Febrary 18, 2020 from the following URLs: